Palatka, Florida: History

 The area was once the domain of the Timucuan peoples, two tribes of which existed in the Palatka region under chiefs Saturiwa and Utina.
 They fished bass and mullet, or hunted deer, turkeys, bear and opossum.
 Others farmed beans, corn, melons, squash, and tobacco.
-However, infectious disease that came with European contact and war devastated the tribes, and they were extinct by the mid-18th century.
-The last people evacuated with the Spanish to Cuba in 1763, when Spain ceded Florida to Great Britain after the Seven Years' War.
+However, infectious disease that came with European contact and war devastated the tribes, and they were extinct as organized peoples by the mid-18th century.
+Some of their survivors merged with other tribes; other Timucua evacuated with the Spanish to Cuba in 1763, when Spain ceded Florida to Great Britain in an exchange of interests after the latter's defeat of France in the Seven Years' War.

-During the late eighteenth century, Creek tribes made their way to Florida.
-In a process of ethnogenesis, the Seminole tribe was formed.
+During the late eighteenth century, Creek (Muscogee) tribes made their way to Florida.
+In a process of ethnogenesis, they joined with other Native Americans and the Seminole tribe emerged.
 They called the location Pilo-taikita, meaning "crossing over" or "cows' crossing".
 Here the St. Johns River narrows and begins a shallower, winding course upstream to Lake George and Lake Monroe.